-- (a) The Provost will send a letter of appointment to the prospective Member which will specify the following terms of employment: - i) type of appointment pursuant to Article 19.10; - ii) rank pursuant to Article 19.9; - iii) department(s), division(s), school(s), program(s) or unit(s) in which the appointment is made; - iv) date on which the appointment commences; - v) duration of appointment, where applicable; - vi) if a limited-term appointment, the type of appointment (LTA1 or LTA2) and the duration of the appointment;
+- (a) The Provost will send a letter of appointment to the prospective Member which will specify the following terms of employment, where applicable: - i) type of appointment pursuant to Article 19.10, Article 20, Article 22, or Article 23; - ii) rank pursuant to Article 19.9; - iii) department(s), school(s), program(s) or unit(s) in which the appointment is made;

-- vii) nominal salary and "step" pursuant to Appendices C, D, E, F(i) and (ii), along with an explanation of how the starting salary rate was set pursuant to Article 29; - viii) credited years of service for sabbatical pursuant to Article 28; - ix) assigned teaching load pursuant to Article 27 or Article 20; - x) annual vacation entitlement pursuant to Article 35; - xi) annual professional expenses reimbursement (PER) allowance pursuant to Article 34; - xii) start-up research grant application process (normally \$5,000), where applicable; - xiii) other terms and conditions of the appointment which have been agreed upon by the Member and the University provided they are consistent with the terms of this Agreement; and - xiv) a statement that the appointment is subject to the terms of this Collective Agreement. - (b) The University will give the prospective Member at least seven (7) days from the date of receipt of the letter to consider the offer of appointment.
+- iv) date on which the appointment commences; - v) duration of appointment; - vi) salary and "step" pursuant to Appendices C, D, and E along with an explanation of how the starting salary rate was set pursuant to Article 30: - vii) credited years of service for sabbatical pursuant to Article 29; - viii) credited years of service for tenure pursuant to Article 20; - ix) assigned teaching load pursuant to Article 20, Article 23 or Article 28; - x) annual vacation entitlement pursuant to Article 22 or Article 36; - xi) annual professional expenses reimbursement (PER) allowance pursuant to Article 35; - xii) start-up research grant for faculty of \$5,500 (not applicable to LTAs, Academic Librarians or Archivists, Laboratory Instructors or Service Course Instructors) to be received within the first year of appointment and to be used within the first three (3) years of the appointment; - xiii) other terms and conditions of the appointment which have been agreed upon by the Member and the Employer provided they are consistent with the terms of this Agreement; - xiv) a statement that identifies any requirement to maintain professional designations and licenses where such professional designations and licenses are bona fide requirements of the position or of program accreditation: - xv) if an academic librarian or archivist appointment, responsibilities and duties pursuant to Article 22; if a Laboratory Instructor, responsibilities and duties pursuant to Article 23a; and if a Service Course Instructor, responsibilities and duties pursuant to Article 23b; and - xvi) a statement that the appointment is subject to the terms of this Collective Agreement. - (b) The Employer will give the prospective Member at least seven (7) days from the date of receipt of the letter to accept the offer of appointment.